Alstonargodi/Plan/README.md

 3. planning detail

-   >give detail about your planning and also u can add more activity or maybe update
+   >Give detail about your planning and also u can add more activity or maybe update

 4. weather detail

-   >provide more detail about the weather
+   >Provide more detail about the weather

 5. Location

-   >provide the latest weather based on your location position
+   >Provide the latest weather based on your location position

 # :wrench: Implementation
 1. Kotlin, main programming language for build this project